 “No. I don’t want to go to a party.
 What I want is for you to let me go.”
 My foot slammed down on his.

-His dark eyebrows lowered as his fingertips dug into my wrists.
+His dark eyebrows lowered as his fingertips dug into my arms.
 “Be nice now.
-I don’t want to have to do something that I’d regret.”
+I don’t want to have to do something I’d regret.”

-Working the little bit of saliva in my mouth, I spit on him.
-With my mouth dry mouth from running I had little to work with, the wetness barely made it to his neck.
+Working the little bit of saliva in my mouth, I pulled enough together to spit on him.
+With my mouth dry from running, I had little to work with.
+The wetness barely made it to his neck.

 A huge smile crossed his face as he nodded slowly.
 “Oh, yeah, you and I are going to have a lot of fun.”

 Voices and far off footsteps echoed from down the street.

 “Help me!”
 I screamed as loud as I could.

 He put both of my wrists in one hand and covered my mouth, his musky cologne enveloped my nostrils.